 Clearing land of explosives also reinforces local economies.
 Clearing roads, for instance, will help improve trade and opens the path for economic, social, administrative, health and security improvements.

 Chad is now considered a relatively stable state in an otherwise unstable region, yet, ongoing conflicts in Chad and in neighbouring countries show how non-state armed groups can exploit instabilities and porous borders.
 This regional instability is compounded by the widespread proliferation of small arms and ammunition.
-Large amounts of unsecured explosives increase the likelihood of them entering the black market, which affects the country's stability.
+Large amounts of unsecured explosives increase the likelihood of them entering the illicit market, which affects the country's stability.

 Safety and security with weapons is very important and we have trained more than 2000 recruits over the last nine months.